tarantool/ansible-cartridge/doc/backups.md

 ### Find backup

-1. You can pass path of backup by `cartridge_restore_backup_path` variable.
+1. You can pass path to backup by `cartridge_restore_backup_path` variable.
-   Just set the value of this variable to full path of TGZ or folder backup.
+   Path to a TGZ archive or a directory with backup can be specified.
-2. If `cartridge_restore_backup_path` variable is omitted, the role will look in the `cartridge_remote_backups_dir` folder (by default `/opt/tarantool/backups`) for the backup whose name is the most recent alphabetically and contains the instance ID.
+2. If `cartridge_restore_backup_path` variable is omitted, the role will look in the `cartridge_remote_backups_dir` directory (by default `/opt/tarantool/backups`) for the backup whose name contains the instance ID and is the latest alphabetically (with the biggest date).
-3. If no file or folder is selected, an error will occur.
+3. If no file or directory is selected, an error will occur.

 You can see examples of using the described variables [below](#using-restore-step).